jzy3d/panama-gl/README.md

 /usr/include/GL/glut.h
 ```

+You may note that the generated code won't be exactly similar to MacOSX : MacOS X will generate `glutDisplayFunc$func`
+while Ubuntu will generate `glutDisplayFunc$callback`.

 #### Windows 10

 Generating wrapper will crash with `Build 17-panama+3-167 (2021/5/18)`!
 Wait for next JDK release fixing [this](https://github.com/openjdk/jdk17/pull/35).